5 Live Bearing Tank Mates:

 This is the most popular live-bearing fish.
 They have most of the things common with mollies so, in my opinion, these are the best option as a tank mate for your molly fish.
 Unlike every aquatic inhabitant, the male guppies have a usually smaller size than the females.
 Their males have brighter color variations which can brighten your tank.
 They are smaller in size but are very active fishes and participate in every activity and fight whether it comes to fight for your food.

-This is also a small fish which can usually perform cross-breeding with guppies.
+This is also a small fish that can usually perform cross-breeding with guppies.
 Their cross-breed offspring are often named as Endler’s Guppies.
-Their males have a variety of colors which can brighten your tank while females usually have plain, purer or denser colors like silver.
-My personal choice is male Endler tank mate just because of their fantastic color variations.
-They best suit with mollies due to their sizes and same aggression levels.
+Their males have a variety of colors that can brighten your tank while females usually have plain, purer or denser colors like silver.
+My personal choice is a male Endler tank mate just because of their fantastic color variations.
+They best suit mollies due to their sizes and the same aggression levels.

 3 Best Bottom Feeders Mates:

 Typically, the bottom feeders proved to be the best tank mates for them.
 Their main benefit is to search for food at the bottom of the tank while they can also fight with mollies for their food and as a result mollies usually stay away from them.
 Wildlife has a lot of bottom feeders while in aquariums you can only keep a few of them which are as follows:

 They are a fun additive to the aquariums.
 They can help in keeping your aquariums clean.
 They are known by algae eaters and also eat the food leftover in the tanks.
 But mollies can eat young shrimps if they have enough space to hide.
 While the number of shrimps can be multiplied in just a few months.
 I suggest keeping some bright colored shrimps as this can also add more color variations and scenic views to your tank.
 No doubt shrimps are fun to add but you should also change the tank’s water and cleaning regularly.
 They can’t do miracles in cleaning every type of harmful particles from the water.